jensstein/oandbackup/FAQ.md

 ## Can I control NB from scripts or Tasker or similar?

-yes, NB has a broadcast receiver for Android "intents", that reacts on commands.
+yes, NB has a broadcast receiver for Android "intents", that reacts on commands (note, it's still experimental, so subject to change, also consider security, it's not protected).

 The Intent must contain the package name, that is: